flutter/website/src/release/upgrade.md

 To change to another channel, use `flutter channel <channel-name>`.
-Once you've changed your channel, use `flutter upgrade` to download the Flutter SDK and dependent packages.
+Once you've changed your channel, use `flutter upgrade` to download the latest Flutter SDK and dependent packages for that channel.
 For example:

 ```terminal